5TH - 9TH Grade faith formation

 Our 5th - 9th Grade Faith Formation program is made up of small groups within each grade level.
 These small groups stay together as they move through each program year and into 9th Grade confirmation.
 Groups are led by volunteer adult leaders, and large group learning is taught by a multitude of adult instructors, including pastors, staff, and guest presenters.

-Each year will focus on a different theme, so that by the time a student moves to 9th grade confirmation, they will have engaged in four different elements of Lutheran faith.
+Each year will focus on a different theme, so that by the time a student moves to 9th grade confirmation, they will have engaged in three different elements of Lutheran faith.

 This theme is grounded in God’s promised and faithful relationship with creation.
 Some of the topics in this theme include: the history of God’s promises in scripture, the daily promise of God’s presence in the sacraments, and the theological understanding of promises from the Lutheran perspective.

 Theme 2: Living Your Faith

 This theme will focus on three aspects of relationship we experience: Gods relationship with us, our relationship with the world, our relationship with creation.
 Additionally, the living word, made known in Jesus and examining the concepts of tension in faith will guide this theme The content for this theme will center on the Ten Commandments, the Lord’s Prayer, Apostles’ Creed, and the life of Jesus.